-- Item Report Quantities Summary lists pay items, descriptions, units and total quantities for located elements.
-File is in ASCII format. - Comp Book A more detailed report that lists not only quantity summaries, but also geometric properties such as plan view coordinates and station/offsets for located elements.
-File is in ASCII format. - Item Tables Contains the same information as the Item Report, but formatted in tabular form. - CSV by Item Quantities Summary lists pay items, descriptions, units and total quantities for located elements.
-Format is in CSV format. - SDF by A more detailed report that lists not only quantity summaries, but also geometric properties such as plan view coordinates and station/offsets for located elements.
-Format is CSV format. - DBMS Very detailed information including calculated and rounded quantities, geometric properties, pay item numbers, descriptions, station / offset values, etc. The format is the selected database (i.e., Microsoft Access, Oracle, SQL Server, and dbase. - TablePlaces the report into the active design file.
+Item Report Quantities Summary lists pay items, descriptions, units and total quantities for located elements.
+File is in ASCII format.
+Comp Book A more detailed report that lists not only quantity summaries, but also geometric properties such as plan view coordinates and station/offsets for located elements.
+File is in ASCII format.
+Item Tables Contains the same information as the Item Report, but formatted in tabular form.
+CSV by Item Quantities Summary lists pay items, descriptions, units and total quantities for located elements.
+Format is in CSV format.
+SDF by Element A more detailed report that lists not only quantity summaries, but also geometric properties such as plan view coordinates and station/offsets for located elements.
+Format is CSV format.
+DBMS Very detailed information including calculated and rounded quantities, geometric properties, pay item numbers, descriptions, station / offset values, etc. The format is the selected database (i.e., Microsoft Access, Oracle, SQL Server, and dbase.